Starting a Tenancy Policy

 At the time of signing the tenancy agreement, the client will become a tenant.
 DCJ will explain the rights and obligations under the tenancy agreement and provide the tenant with a copy of the New Tenant statement (published by NSW Fair Trading).
 DCJ will also ask the tenant to:

 - Confirm various details, such as proof of their identity and proof of household income.
 For more information, go to Proof of identification and Proof of income and assets.

 - Confirm their Aboriginality, if relevant.
 For more information, go to Aboriginality.

-- Complete documents related to starting the tenancy, for example, an application for rent subsidy.
+- Complete documents related to starting the tenancy, for example, an application for a rent subsidy.

 - Pay two weeks rent and water charges in advance using the payment methods available, see the Tenancy Charges Policy.